"The tongue can paint what the eye can't see" - Chinese proverb

 The overall objective of this program is to show young people how to find their voice and train it to bring about social change.
-Participating students will be introduced to the world of nonprofit organizations and social businesses, and will be required to construct an advocacy pitch for an organization of their choice.
+Participating students will be introduced to concepts such as corporate social responsibility (CSR), creating shared value (CSV), and impact investing.
+They will also learn how to construct an advocacy narrative, and how to translate it visually using digital skills.

 Students who take part in Italy Pitches will:

 - Perform research using digital sources in English

 - Build a robust, persuasive argument supported by evidence

 - Understand the big challenges confronting the world

 - Develop a greater awareness for socially important topics

 Italy Pitches is designed to be a very flexible tool that can help participating teachers apply a variety of themes taught in the classroom in a stimulating, engaging way.

 Participating teachers will automatically become Friends of the Institute and will be invited to other events related to Entrepreneurship and innovation throughout the year.

 Giulia Dalu, Class IVD, Liceo Blaise Pascal, Pomezia for Barilla.